How The Sun, Moon, Stars Got Into The Sky

 was no light.

-There was no SUN, MOON, nor STARS in the sky.
+There were no SUN, MOON, nor STARS in the sky.
 A great CHIEF kept them locked

 up in a box.
 He took great pride in the thought that he alone had light.
 This great